priceline-partner-network/api-documentation/guides-launch-checklist-car.md

 API Partner Car Requirements - Manual Testing Script
 ====================================================

-Who is the Merchant of Record?
+Who is Merchant of Record?

 - [ ]   Priceline
 -  [ ] Partner

 The following items must be displayed on the Results page: